groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-compression-with-advanced-options.md

    - ZIP for maximum compatibility
    - 7z for best compression ratios
    - TAR for Unix/Linux environments
-   - RAR for professional archiving
+   - Avoid RAR for output (not supported)

 2. **Protect sensitive data**:
    - Always use strong passwords for confidential archives
-   - Consider using 7z or RAR for better encryption
+   - Consider using 7z for better encryption
    - Combine with PDF encryption for double protection

 3. **Consider compression ratio vs. speed**:
    - ZIP: Balanced
    - 7z: High compression, slower
-   - RAR: High compression, moderate speed
    - TAR: No compression (use TAR.GZ variant)

 4. **Choose target format based on audience**:
    - ZIP for general users (universally supported)
    - 7z for technical users (requires 7-Zip)
    - TAR.GZ for Unix/Linux users
-   - RAR for maximum compression

 5. **Dispose streams properly**:
    - Always use `using` statements for file streams